Help your loved one

 Raun K. Kaufman

-Author, lecturer, seminar leader, former CEO of an international autism training non-profit, and graduate of the Ivy League's Brown University with a degree in Biomedical Ethics, Raun has worked with families and educators for more than 25 years.
+Author, lecturer, seminar leader, former CEO of an international autism training non-profit, and graduate of the Ivy League's Brown University with a degree in Biomedical Ethics, Raun has worked with families and educators for more than 25 years and is the author of the popular book, Autism Breakthough.

-As a child, he was diagnosed with so-called "severe" (non-speaking) autism and recommended for lifelong institutionalization.
+As a child, he was diagnosed with so-called "profound" (non-speaking) autism and recommended for lifelong institutionalization.
 A best-selling book and award-winning movie were made about his remarkable journey of overcoming his challenges.

 Kate C. Wilde